In most European languages the names of the months are based on the Roman calendar.

 Below you'll find a multiple choice quiz for the days of the week set.
 If you enjoy the quiz, take a look at our vocabulary trainer page, there are lots more word groups to test yourself on!

-Which word means: this winter
+Which word means: autumn

 0 questions answered